Communication, Leadership and Community Development

 You will work with community groups in Cali, putting your communication and listening skills to work.
 Community leaders use creative and inclusive approaches based in story-telling, media and the arts to build relationships, create consensus, accomplish goals and work for social change.

-You will gain practical skills applicable to organizational development, intercultural collaboration and team building.
+The leadership skills you will gain are applicable to organizational development, intercultural collaboration and team building.

 Cali, Colombia Experience